NHSDigital/nhs-app-api/bddtests/README.md

 To run in firefox, download geckodriver, place it in the bdd folder, and use the parameter ' -Dwebdriver.provided.type=firefox'.

-###Config Properties
+### Config Properties
-Configuration is all defined in one file and each of the properties can be overriden by passing in environment variables to the runner (either via the command line or in an IDE).
+Configuration is all defined in one file and each of the properties can be overridden by passing in environment variables to the runner (either via the command line or in an IDE).

 Common options are: